kristof-deme-1999/KristofDemeMinero/README.md

 - 🌱 I’m currently gathering essential knowledge about technologies that programmers, developers and engineers use.
 My goal is to get to know them and their work a bit better, which also helps mine. 😄
 - ✉ kristof.deme@minero.hu
 - 📞 (+36) 20 409 6219
-- 🏠 Address of our Office: 1095 Budapest, Tinódi utca 1-3.
-Fszt.
-6.

 <!---
 KristofDemeMinero/KristofDemeMinero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.